partycorgi/partycorgi/README.md

 - Clone the repository
 - `yarn install`
 - `cd packages/www` - Move to the website directory
-- `yarn start` - Start the Gatsby server
+- `yarn develop` - Start the Gatsby server

 ## Code of Conduct